 directed solely to the Jew under the Law.
-His view on the rapture is Jesus Christ, and is found nowhere else in scripture (few scholars would agree agree that scripture references to the rapture are found only in the Pauline epistles).
-He is self-taught and has suggested that he knows better than those and can be misunderstood as he is not always methodical, but says plain sense reading from the Word is the clearest technique he knows.
-He provides his "Through the Bible" instruction and founder of Lion of Judah Ministries which circulates
+His view on the rapture is from Jesus Christ, and is found nowhere else in scripture (few scholars would agree that scripture references to the rapture are found only in the Pauline epistles).
+He is self-taught and has admitted that he has no formal prophecy, as he can be misunderstood as he is not always methodical, but says plain sense reading from the Word is the clearest technique he knows.
+He provides his "Through the Bible" instruction at lesfeldick.org. and founder of Lion of Judah Ministries which circulates